 Why study German?

 In our changing global environment, communication is the key to understanding other peoples and cultures.
 Students who complete the first year of German at Carleton have the oral proficiency to live and study in a German-speaking country.
 They are encouraged to take part in our bi-annual program in Berlin or to pursue oversees study on other approved programs.
-See the Photo Album page for pictures from past programs and other activites.
+See the Photo Album page for pictures from past programs and other activities.

 Since the fall of the Wall and the establishment of the European Union as an economic and political power, the question of German identity has again come to the forefront, and its philosophical and literary foundations are crucial to an understanding of the country.
 Students will gain the skills to read important writers and thinkers in the original German: Goethe, Schiller, Kafka, Rilke, Mann, Freud, Brecht, Christa Wolf, Ingeborg Bachmann.